gelsogrove/shopME/docs/other/prompt_agent.md

 - Utente: "dove siete?" → RagSearch("location address")
 - Utente: "costi spedizione?" → RagSearch("shipping costs")
 - Utente: "politiche reso?" → RagSearch("return policy")
+- User: "what payment methods do you accept?" → RagSearch("payment methods")
+- User: "what are your opening hours?" → RagSearch("opening hours")
+- User: "how can I pay?" → RagSearch("payment options")
+- User: "where are you located?" → RagSearch("location address")
+- User: "what are your shipping costs?" → RagSearch("shipping costs")
+- User: "what's your return policy?" → RagSearch("return policy")

 **KEY PRINCIPLE:**
 - Extract the **main concept** (payment, hours, location, shipping)